evilwan/naked-body/README.md

 ## Build from source code

-The first step would be to download the source code from <a href="http://www.evilwan.be/files/naked-body-1.0.tar.gz">here</a> and extract the archive in a convenient place.
+The first step would be to download the source code from [here](https://github.com/evilwan/naked-body) and extract the archive in a convenient place.

 If you have Maven installed, then go to the top level directory of the extracted archive and type: